Coronavirus: Airlines asked to keep middle seats empty or give ‘wrap-around gowns’

 During a hearing in the matter last week, the Supreme Court had told the Centre that it should be more worried about citizens’ health than airlines.
 The court had, however, permitted Air India to accept bookings for middle seats on repatriation flights till June 6.

-Domestic flights in India had resumed on May 25, with strict health and security checks in place at airports.
+Domestic flights in India had resumed on May 25, with health and security checks in place at airports.
 The government has not made a decision on the resumption of international flights yet.
 The only flights operating internationally are the special ones meant to bring back stranded Indian citizens.

-The fifth phase of the lockdown, with phased relaxations, began on Monday.
+The fifth phase of the lockdown, with some relaxations, began on Monday.
 The Centre has extended the nationwide lockdown until June 30 only in the containment zones, but permitted restaurants, malls and religious places to reopen elsewhere from June 8.
+State governments, however, will make the final decision about what places will be allowed to open.

 The number of coronavirus cases in India rose to 1,90,535 on Monday after a record daily jump of 8,392 new infections.
 The country also recorded 230 deaths in the 24 hours since Sunday morning, taking the overall casualties to 5,394.
 India has now become the seventh most-affected country in the world, according to the Johns Hopkins University tracker.